Inference for Matched Tuples and Fully Blocked Factorial Designs: Simulations

 where $\tau \in \{0, 0.1\}$, $d = (d^{(1)}, \ldots, d^{(K)})$ and $d^{(k)}\in \{-1, 1\}$ represents the treatment status of the $k$-th factor.
 We set $\gamma_{d} = 1$ if $d^{(2)}=1$, $\gamma_{d} = -1$ otherwise, in order to ensure the conditional means are heterogeneous in the second factor. $\tilde{X}_i$ contains $9$ covariates, out of which the first $\text{dim}(X_i)$ covariates are observed and used for the experimental designs.
 The distributions of $\tilde{X}_i, \epsilon_i$ and the values of $\beta$ are calibrated using data obtained from \cite{rubin2016}, who study the covariate balancing properties of $2^K$ factorial re-randomization designs using data from the New York Department of Education (NYDE).
 Details on the empirical context and construction of the data generating process are provided in Appendix \ref{sec:calibrated_details}.

-To construct our matched tuples of size $2^K$ when $\mathrm{dim}(X_i) > 1$, units are first matched into pairs according to their Mahalanobis distance, using the non-bipartite matching algorithm from the \texttt{R} package \texttt{nbpMatching}.
-Next, these matched pairs are themselves matched into ``pairs of pairs" using the average value of the covariates in each pair, in order to generate groups of size four.
-In particular, we collect the average values of covariates in all pairs and solve another non-bipartite matching problem that minimizes the sum of squared distances in terms of these averages.
-We continue matching pairs of groups in this fashion until we obtain groups of size $2^K$.
+To construct our matched tuples of size $2^K$ when $\mathrm{dim}(X_i) > 1$, we employ the recursive pairing algorithm described in Section \ref{sec:setup} using the Mahalanobis distance.
 We emphasize, however, that this approach is not guaranteed to be optimal, and we leave the study of potentially more effective matching algorithms to future work.

 In addition to the standard matched tuples design (\textbf{MT}), we also include a matched tuples design with a \emph{ replicate} for each treatment as described in Section \ref{sec:replicate}, denoted by \textbf{MT2}.
 For example, in the \textbf{MT2} design with two factors, units are matched into groups of \emph{eight}, and two units receive each factor combination.
 We also continue to consider the alternative designs (\textbf{C}, \textbf{Large-4}, \textbf{MP-B} and \textbf{RE}) from Section \ref{sec:sims-mse}.
 When constructing the strata for \textbf{Large-4}, we stratify on one covariate drawn at random from the set of available covariates.